 If you know that you’re quiet, over-think situations, or are shy, I recommend that you work on your conversation skills or shyness FIRST.
 If you do, your problems with being ignored will likely self-solve.

-I recommend my guide on how to start a conversation.
+I also recommend my guide on how to know what to say.
 You might also want to read my guide on how to stop being uncomfortable in social settings.

-Mistake no 2: Trying too hard and coming off as needy can make people ignore you
+Mistake 2: Trying too hard and coming off as needy can make people ignore you